Gary Bond: Theatre

 When David Essex planned to leave Rice and Lloyd Webber's musical Evita, they looked for someone to play the part of Che.
 After being introduced by Lloyd Webber, producer Hal Prince and Bond "hit it off famously and very soon Gary was cast as David Essex's takeover in Evita."
 He succeeded him as Che Guevara in the 1978 London production, initially opposite Elaine Paige.
 However, in Andrew Lloyd Webber's 2018 memoirs, he recalls that, when performing eight shows a week, playing Evita became a strain for Elaine Paige: "Help came from Gary Bond.
 Had anybody thought of his friend Marti Webb?
 Marti, like Gary, was a veteran of stacks of West End musicals.
 They had both been in a show called On the Level which, although a flop, had a cast which spawned a bevy of West End musical talent."
 Bond brought Webb round to Lloyd Webber's flat to sing for him, and suitably impressed, by November Bond was cast as Che and his friend Marti was his leading lady.
 Over the years, Bond became close friends with both Lloyd Webber and his then wife Sarah Brightman and often provided a "lifeline to the goings on backstage."

+He played Otto in Noel Coward's Design for Living in 1982, performed in State of Affairs in 1983, appeared opposite Keith Michell in The Baccarat Scandal 1988, and in 1992 was the Count in a revival of Jean Anouilh's The Rehearsal.

-In 1993, despite struggling with failing health after being diagnosed HIV positive, he achieved one final triumph in the theatre as George in Aspects of Love, which toured the UK that same year before a short season at the Prince of Wales Theatre in London.
+In 1993, despite struggling with failing health after being diagnosed as HIV positive, he achieved one final triumph in the theatre as George in Aspects of Love, which toured the UK that same year before a short season at the Prince of Wales Theatre in London.